hyperledger-labs/minifabric/docs/JoinChannelAndWorkWithChaincode.md

 cd ~/mysite1
 minifab netup -e 7200 -o orgx.example.com
 ```

+The first command brings up a complete running fabric network with a channel named `mychannel`
+created and chaincode named `samplecc` installed, approved, committed and initialized.
+There are
+two peer orgs and one orderer org.
+Once the command finished successfully, it is a fully running
+Fabric network and consider this as an existing Fabric network.

+The second command brings up a new organization with only two peer nodes.
+No channel, no orderer
+nodes, just two peer nodes up running.

 ## Join orgx.example.com to the application channel with the following step
 Since the mysite1 has the organization orgx.example.com, then the file produced